Veteran (VA) Disability Lawyer Serving Tucson, Arizona

 Tucson Blog Posts

-What is Post-Traumatic Stress Disorder (PTSD)?
-Post-traumatic stress disorder (PTSD) is a mental health condition that occurs as a result of experiencing a distressing, shocking, or otherwise traumatic event.
-Many veterans develop PTSD from events they witnessed or experienced during their military service.
-Many veterans’ PTSD symptoms can qualify for individual unemployability.
-Statistics have indicated […]
+Overview of PTSD Post-traumatic stress disorder (PTSD) is a mental health condition caused by experiencing a distressing, shocking, or otherwise traumatic event.
+Many veterans experience PTSD stemming from events they witnessed or experienced during their military service.
+PTSD can be diagnosed by a medical professional, whether it be a therapist, psychiatrist, or general practitioner.
+It […]